 Eat small amounts of the foods you love.
 No one wants to feel deprived, so go ahead and take a small piece of pie or one cookie -- but not both.
 Look over the buffet or the serving table, and pick out one thing that you really would love to enjoy.
 The rest of your plate can be filled with healthy vegetables and fruits, whole grain crackers, cheese and lean meats.

 Don't hang around the buffet.
 It isn't easy to resist the delicious foods you find on a buffet at a party, so get away.
 Choose your foods and your drink and move to a different part of the room.
-At the very least you will have to think about what you are doing before filling your plate again and again.
+At least you'll have to think about what you are doing before filling your plate again and again.

 Set your fork down between bites and sip some water.
 Relax and enjoy the flavor of each mouthful.
 Chew each bite thoroughly before you swallow.
 Savor each moment with your friends, your family and this wonderful food.
 Remember it's a meal, not a race to see who can eat the fastest.